Keto Easter Dinner can be just as delicious as a traditional dinner, and you will be happy on Monday.

 Do’s and Don’ts of the Holiday Cheat Meal

 - Make sure to include healthy proteins and fats.
 Protein with fat brings satiation.
 (See the lamb dishes below, which are high in fat and protein).

 - Keep your cheat to one meal.
 This is really important and a great way to practice disciplined eating.

-- Eat more vegetables or enjoy the ones you usually avoid such as beets, carrots, sweet potatoes or butternut squash.
-Douse in grass fed butter or olive oil.
+- Eat more vegetables or enjoy the ones you usually avoid such as beets (with olive oil) carrots with butter, sweet potatoes with grass fed butter, or butternut squash.

 - Avoid ALL sugar.
 I recommend erythritol, such as Swerve, which does not spike blood sugar.